DEVELOPERS

 npx @peac/mcp-server --helpView guide

-Attach signed interaction records to agent-to-agent messages using the A2A metadata carrier.
-Verify at each hop.
+Attach verifiable interaction records to A2A messages.
+Verify authorization and policy compliance at each hop.

 1. Issue records with @peac/protocol